Meet The Team

 Prior to 2020, Amanda worked for the Cosmetic, Toiletry and Perfumery Association (CTPA), initially in the Scientific and Technical department and later as Compliance Manager.

-Within her role at CTPA, Amanda provided support and advice to members on the European Cosmetics Regulation and related topics and legislative frameworks.
-Amanda has liaised closely with the Government on the implementation of a UK regulatory framework for cosmetics post-Brexit.
-Having delivered much training to industry during the launch of the EU Cosmetic Products Notification Portal in 2012, Amanda has been providing input to the development of a UK database for notifying products.
-In collaboration with the Chartered Trading Standards Institute, Amanda has delivered regional training to Trading Standards Officers on ‘what compliance looks like’ – focussing on labelling, Product Information Files (PIF) and Serious Undesirable Effect reporting and the related causality assessment.
+Amanda has over 20 years’ experience in the cosmetic industry during which time she has provided support and advice to cosmetic companies including on the European/UK Cosmetics Regulation and related topics and legislative frameworks.
+Amanda liaised closely with the Government on the implementation of a UK regulatory framework for cosmetics post-Brexit and, in collaboration with the Chartered Trading Standards Institute, has delivered regional training to Trading Standards Officers on ‘what compliance looks like’ – focussing on labelling, Product Information Files (PIF) and Serious Undesirable Effect reporting and the related causality assessment.